Euthimios/fareEstimationScript/Readme.md

-It follows the basic layout for Go application projects , as it's described [here](https://github.com/golang-standards/project-layout) It's not an official standard defined by thee core GO Dev Team.
+It follows the basic layout for Go application projects , as it's described [here](https://github.com/golang-standards/project-layout) It's not an official standard defined by the core GO Dev Team.

 ## Tech